TYPO3-Solr/ext-solr/Documentation/solr release 3.1.md

 when they have been added.
 At the same time, synonyms get lowercased when they are stored in solr and before they get evaluated in the Solr schema.

-Note: To see the whole impact on the result set the re indexing needs to be finished
+Note: To see the whole impact on the result set the re indexing needs to be finished.

 ### Remove page browser